ramortegui/LocaleMeta/README.md

     You can call this method and load_structure() as much as you want, the data from each call will be merged with existing data.

+### load_structure ( $structure)

+    Receives a Hash variable representing the same structure as the synopsis, and load the structure into the locales.

 ###  loc( $msg, $lang, [ @args ] )

     Returns the string $msg, translated to the requested language (if such a